yeohhq/tp/docs/UserGuide.md

 Schedules a new patient appointment in Archangel.

-Format: `a-schedule i/INDEXOFPATIENT s/DATE&TIME e/DATE&TIME [desc/DESCRIPTION] [t/TAGS]…`
+Format: `a-schedule i/INDEXOFPATIENT start/DATE&TIME end/DATE&TIME d/DESCRIPTION [t/TAGS]…`

 * Schedules patient appointment for patient NAME.
-* Optional DESCRIPTION for appointment.
-* Appointment will be set to input DATE (format: YYYY-MM-DD) and TIME (format: HH-MM).
+* Appointment will be set to input DATE (format: YYYY-MM-DD) and TIME (format: HH:MM).

 Examples:
-* `a-schedule i/2 s/2020-09-14 08-00 e/2020-09-14 10-00 desc/Review Appointment` schedules an appointment for patient 2 on 2020-09-14 at 08-00 with appointment description Review Appointment.
+* `a-schedule i/2 start/2020-09-14 08:00 end/2020-09-14 10:00 d/Review Appointment` schedules an appointment for patient 2 on 2020-09-14 at 08-00 with appointment description Review Appointment.
-* `a-schedule i/2 e/2020-09-14 08-00 e/2020-09-14 10-00` schedules an appointment for patient 2 on 2020-09-14 at 08-00 with no appointment description.

 ### 2. List all appointments : `a-list`